aerixsystem/DracolaxOS/README.md

 ## AI-assisted development

-I use AI tools during development.
+I use AI tools during development, mainly GPT and Claude.

-I mainly use them for things such as: Discussing possible designs, Reviewing code, Finding bugs, Explaining unfamiliar concepts, Generating ideas, Helping investigate difficult problems

-*I do not treat generated code as automatically correct.
-Changes still have to make sense in the project and I test them myself.*

-A kernel is a particularly bad place to blindly trust generated code.
-One small mistake can turn into a completely broken system.
+I use them when I get stuck, when I need another way to look at a problem, when I want code reviewed, or when I need help working through a subsystem.

+The AI does not get to decide whether something belongs in DracolaxOS.
+I still have to understand what changed, test it, look at the results and decide what to keep, change or remove.

+For this project, AI is part of my development workflow, not a replacement for actually working on the OS.

 ## Development environment

-The project is primarily developed and tested on Linux, specifically Dedian.
+The project is primarily developed and tested on Linux (Debian).

-You will need a working x86_64 ELF cross-compiler toolchain (`x86_64-elf-gcc`, `nasm`), `grub-mkrescue`, `xorriso`, and `qemu-system-x86_64`.
+The project uses an x86_64-elf-gcc cross-compiler toolchain, NASM, GRUB tools, Xorriso and QEMU.
+I also use other tools (like python) when they are useful for debugging and testing on specific parts of the OS.

 ## Building